microsoft/surface-duo-compose-sdk/TwoPaneLayout/README.md

 ### Weight modifier

 TwoPaneLayout is able to assign children widths or heights according to their weights provided using the `TwoPaneScope.weight` and `TwoPaneNavScope.weight` modifiers.
-This only effects the layout for large screen and foldable devices, but for single-screen devices, there will still only be one pane visible, regardless of the weight.
+This only affects the layout for large screen and foldable devices, but for single-screen devices, there will still only be one pane visible, regardless of the weight.

 ```kotlin
 fun Modifier.weight(weight: Float): Modifier